-We also recommend US-based training programs like Doulagivers, INELDA, University of Vermont, Quality of Life Care, Doorway into Light, International Doula Life Movement, and the Conscious Dying Institute, and End-of-Life Doula Training with Henry Fersko-Weiss, however we encourage you to take supplementary training on Canadian Advance Care Planning, which we can help you with.
+We also recommend US-based training programs like Doulagivers, INELDA, University of Vermont, Quality of Life Care, Doorway into Light, International Doula Life Movement, the Conscious Dying Institute, and End-of-Life Doula Training with Henry Fersko-Weiss, however we encourage you to take supplementary training on Canadian Advance Care Planning, which we can help you with.

 Are you a nurse, doctor, or social worker, looking to upgrade your end of life care skills to enhance your career?
 The following are great resources:

 The End of Life Doula Association of Canada has crafted their vision, mission and scope of practice for End of Life Doulas, which can be viewed here: Doula Vision, Mission, Scope of Practice »

 Joining the EOLDAC as either a supporting member or a registered member gives access to monthly training meetings that are available online through Zoom or in person for Vancouver-area residents.
 You can check out more about the memberships here.

 Please check out our FAQs page for more information on End of Life Doula work.